thevisad/DayZ-Private-master/README.md

 This is a private server project for DayZ.
 This code is currently compatible with DayZ 1.7.2.5 and ArmA 2 OA beta patch build 95883.

 This would not be possible without the work of Rocket and Guru Abdul.
+We also use the fantastic cPBO from Kegetys (www.kegetys.fi) and wget for Windows by the GnuWin32 team (gnuwin32.sourceforge.net).

 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.